Published by O Books 19 April 2012

 Using a technique of objective narrative he developed in other works and drawing on personal experience to give the flavour of a personal memoir, he evokes the spirit of the Forest through its best-loved places and wildlife, and brings the Forest alive through his historical perspective, evocation of Nature and vivid writing.

-See an article in the East London and West Essex Guardian, ‘Travelled author’s musings on home’, 10.5.2012, for an interview with Nicholas Hagger and Epping Forest Guardian, online, ‘Epping Forest: Author draws on forest inspiration for new book’, 8.5.2012.
+See an article in the East London and West Essex Guardian, ‘Travelled author’s musings on home’, 10.5.2012.
+See an interview with Nicholas Hagger in This is Local London online, ‘Epping Forest: Author draws on forest inspiration for new book’, 8.5.2012.

 Nicholas Hagger’s books reveal truths that have been hidden, and are rewarding.
 He is a cultural historian who presents a new approach to the history of Epping Forest that includes eyewitness history.